 A commonly misunderstood and complained about historical criterion among apologists is that of outside corroboration.
-“You don’t demand that every single claim from every other ancient author outside of the New Testament be independently corroborated!”
+“You do not demand that every single claim from every other ancient author outside of the New Testament be independently corroborated to trust their overall reliability!”
 This is both true and untrue.
 There are certain claims from Pagan and Christian authors alike that are dubious without outside corroboration and there are others that are perfectly believable, even if only one author reports them.
 Furthermore, apologists often dismiss any argument from silence out of hand as being fallacious, as if an argument from from silence is never valid.
 This response is itself fallacious, since arguments from silence can most certainly be valid under certain circumstances.
 For which historical claims should we demand outside corroboration in order to be trusted?
 Under what circumstances are arguments from silence valid?

 There are at least three major circumstances under which outside corroboration should be sought.
 If no outside corroboration is found, then an argument from silence is a valid reason for doubting the historicity of the claim.
 All of these conditions vary by degree, where the more one of the conditions applies, the more outside corroboration is needed and the more an argument from silence carries force.